 arithmetic addition is scalar or vector addition; symbol +, for adding rates with a common denominator.

-body is a continuous set of point masses or point vasses.
+body is a continuous set of point masses or vasses.

-chronation is a reference to a point of duration space; symbol z (cf German Zeit).
+chronation vector is the dischronment from the duration space origin; symbol z (cf German Zeit).

 circular motion: circumference S = wavelength λ = 1/h = v/f; circular arc s; length radius R; length angle θ = x/R; frequency f = 1/T = v/λ; angular velocity v = S/T = λf; if S = 1, then v = f; if R = 1, then v = ω = 2πf = θ/t.

-clock-rod is a measuring device with two adjacent rods in relative uniform motion at the clock rate; marks/pointers are at regular intervals on each rod.
+clock-rod is a measuring device with two adjacent rods in relative uniform motion at the elapse rate; marks are at regular intervals on each rod.

 cyclic motion: period T = wavetime μ = 1/f = w/h; rotation duration t; duration radius Q; duration (turn) angle ψ = z/Q; periodicity h = 1/S = w/μ; angular lenticity w = T/S = μh; if T = 1, then w = h; if Q = 1, then w = κ = 2πh = θ/s.